Skip to Content

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Start by selecting cold-hardy vegetables like kale, carrots, and Brussels sprouts that actually taste better after light frost.
+You’ll want to choose cold-tolerant vegetables like kale, carrots, and Brussels sprouts that actually taste sweeter after a light frost.

 Key Takeaways

-• You’ll need to clear spent summer plants, add 2-4 inches of compost to refresh your soil, and provide proper support structures before planting to create the foundation your fall crops need to thrive.
+• Prepare your garden beds properly before planting – You’ll need to clear spent summer plants, add 2-4 inches of compost to enrich the soil, and ensure proper drainage for your fall crops to thrive.

 Fall Garden Planning